Study Abroad Program Overview

 The Florence fall and spring semester programs offer beginning, intermediate, and advanced Italian language study.
 Through small, interactive classes and a supportive learning environment, you can quickly put your language skills into practice.
 Teaching is tailored to student needs and special attention is given to the development of intercultural and transferable career skills.

 The main focus of this program is the acquisition of Italian language.
 You will spend several hours per day in language classes and acquire approximately a year of Italian in one semester.
 You will also take a course taught in English that incorporates site visits and excursions introducing you to the city and providing the opportunity to practice your Italian language skills with local residents.

 - 3 consecutive Italian language courses: 6 quarter/4 semester UC units each.
 Detailed course information for language courses.

 - One upper-division elective culture course: 4.5 quarter/3 semester UC units.
 Exact offerings may vary slightly depending on enrollment and instructor availability.
 Detailed course information for elective culture courses.

-- Unity in Diversity: The Definition of Italian Identity Through Food
+- Unity in Diversity: The Making of Italian Identity Through Food

 - Entrepreneurship -- The Italian Way